SoftwareSushi/sentrac-demo/README.md

 **Built using React, TailwindCSS, and modern web technologies**

-_SenTrac demonstrates the power of modern web development for creating sophisticated analytics platforms that can handle complex data visualization and user interaction requirements._
+_SocialTrack demonstrates the power of modern web development for creating sophisticated analytics platforms that can handle complex data visualization and user interaction requirements._